AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

     * Assess the efficiency of expected improvement at fixed fidelities vs. knowledge gradient
     * Adapt a Bayesian optimization script to use a knowledge gradient

+* - Mechanics
+  - * Attaching existing data
+    * Storing and retrieving data from a persistent database
+    * Custom generation strategies
+  - * Utilize the 'plumbing' needed by optimization scripts in real-world lab settings

 * - Benchmark datasets and models
   - * Benchmarks
     * Surrogate models